MarcelNasser/datasets/README.md

 # Open Datasets for Research

 **Datasets herein are automatically generated.
-There are released under the MIT [licence](LICENSE) and liabilities.<br> We do not guarantee the correctness of those datasets.
-At best, they are as reliable as data sources and data pipelines.**
+There are released under the MIT [licence](LICENSE) and liabilities.<br> We do not guarantee the accuracy of those datasets.
+At best, they are as accurate as data sources and data pipelines.**

 ## `numbers`